Manning, Truth & the Devil

 The devil is the great illusionist.
 He varnishes the truth.
 Satan prompts us to give importance to what has no importance; he clothes with false glitter what is least substantial and turns us away from what is surpassingly real.
 The evil one causes us to live in a world of delusion, unreality, and shadows.

 But, the true believer's days and prayers are not rooted in pretense nor facade.
 For, they have learned well to distinguish good from evil.
-They have learned to sniff the sulfur fumes and turn quickly to pedal away.#
+They have learned to sniff the sulfur fumes of delusion, unreality and shadows thus turning quickly to pedal away.#

 Today's Soul Snippet: